ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 Identifiers are either derived or explicit.
 The default identifier is either the module name or if the module name has dots `.` included, then the last word after the last dot.
-For example, `import ballerina/http;` will have `http:` be the derived identifer.
-The module `import ballerinax/java.jdbc` would have `jdbc:` as the default identifier.
+For example, `import ballerina/http;` will have `http:`as the derived identifer and the module `import ballerinax/java.jdbc` would have `jdbc:` as the default identifier.

 You can have an explicit identifier by using the `as <identifier>` syntax.